 4. Wait for a while and your installation will be successfully completed.

+There is another method by which you can do the same by creating a multiboot USB drive.
 Though this is pretty time-consuming technique, I’d still prefer this.
 Which technique do your prefer?
 Let us know through your comments.